OTTOMAN IMPERIAL MOSQUES

 SULTAN OSMAN II

-Sultan Osman II was the first sultan killed by the Janissaries.
+Sultan Osman II was the first Ottoman sultan killed by his own Janissaries.

 SULTAN MURAD IV

-Sultan Murad IV restored the authority of the state by using brutal methods.
-Today, his reign is most notable for the Ottoman-Safavid war, the outcome of which partitioned Caucasus between two empires for approximately two centuries.
-Ottomans conquered Azerbaijan and occupied Tabriz, Hamadan and Baghdad in 1638.
-The borders between the Ottoman and Safavid Empires were, more or less, the same as the border between Iraq and Iran today.
+Murad IV restored state authority with ruthless methods.
+His reign is most remembered for the Ottoman – Safavid war, which resulted in the partition of the Caucasus between the two empires for nearly two centuries.
+In 1638, the Ottomans conquered Azerbaijan and captured Tabriz, Hamadan and Baghdad, establishing borders between the Ottoman and Safavid empires similar to today’s Iraq – Iran border.

 KÖSEM SULTAN

-She also arrived to the Topkapi Palace as a slave, but she became Haseki Sultan as the favourite consort and afterwards the legal wife of Sultan Ahmed I.
+Originally brought to the palace as a slave, she became Sultan Ahmed I’s favourite consort and later his legal wife.

-After his death, she became Valide Sultan, as the mother of Sultan Murad IV and Sultan Ibrahim.
+Upon his death, she assumed the title Valide Sultan as the mother of Sultan Murad IV and Sultan Ibrahim, governing the empire with authority for many years.

 BLUE MOSQUE – TOURISTIC NIGHTMARE